virtualous/blog-v3/_posts/2016-02-02-how-to-compress-html-in-jekyll.md

 ---
-title: Minify Jekyll Blog HTML
+title: Crunch your Jekyll HTML to negligible size!
-desc: Minifying HTML makes Jekyll superfast.
+desc: Jekyll minify html using liquid!
 Minifying CSS and JS is already in practice but compressing html is not practiced by everyone.
 Since Jekyll posts and pages are in markdown and you may not be able to minify all of them using a task runner.
 Learn how to minify Jekyll html using this method.
 keywords: minify Jekyll html, Jekyll minify, jekyll html minify
 author: sharathdt
 tags: Jekyll SEO